Prospective Buyers

 DEVELOPMENT AND FINANCE

 In the late 1970s, the original Hotel St. George was sold off in sections, with the Tower and Grill Buildings sold to developers who renovated them into one apartment building.
 The development was carried out under the auspices of the Urban Development Corporation (now the Empire State Development Corporation).
-The proposal had to include space for a health club and to conform with other guidelines of the Urban Development Corporation.
-The health club, still present and thriving in our building, is a popular neighborhood fixture.
-It is a self-contained business that operates independently of our co-op corporation and pays us a monthly rent for the use of its space.

 In 1984, the building was converted from rental apartments into a co-op.
 The number of sub-lets in our building is very small; almost all of the 277 apartments are occupied by resident shareholders.